‘Accidental Americans’ living abroad fight tax bill from Uncle Sam

 "I won't pay.
 Even if I have to go to jail, I won't pay it for sure because it's too unfair."

 There has been a growing movement by "accidental Americans," particularly in France, to try to get U.S. authorities to realize the burden their American citizenship is adding to their lives.
-Many are hoping that French President Emmanuel Macron will raise the issue during his state visit to the U.S. next week.
+Many are hoping that French President Emmanuel Macron will raise the issue during his state visit to the United States this week.

-Unlike other advanced nations, the U.S. enforces a tax system based on citizenship rather than residency.
+Unlike other advanced nations, the United States enforces a tax system based on citizenship rather than residency.
 In 2010, Congress enacted the Foreign Account Tax Compliance Act, also known as FATCA, to crack down on tax evasion by Americans with financial assets abroad after a Swiss bank scandal showed U.S. taxpayers hid millions of dollars overseas.
-The law requires foreign banks to report about financial accounts held by U.S. citizens to the Internal Revenue Service (IRS) in the U.S.
+The law requires foreign banks to report about financial accounts held by U.S. citizens to the Internal Revenue Service (IRS) in the United States.

-As a result, many "accidental Americans" learned they may owe taxes in the U.S. after getting contacted by the banks in their home countries.
+As a result, many "accidental Americans" learned they may owe taxes in the United States after getting contacted by the banks in their home countries.

 Fabien Lehagre, 33, a commercial manager, found himself in that exact situation.